As narrated by Ali:

 I turn to her, but her whole body is rigid, her eyes alert as ever.
 She seems more afraid of them than I do.

-Ignoring the three men next to us, I raise my eyebrows at Amaani, still waiting for to say something.
+Ignoring the two men next to us, I raise my eyebrows at Amaani, still waiting for to say something.

 “For the fourth and final time Ali, what. do. you. want?” she asks coldly, her teeth clenched.